U.S. Senator Mitch McConnell experienced an influx of family wealth in 2008 due to an inheritance his wife received.

-Senator Mitch McConnell increased his net worth by $2.4 million every year for a decade while in office.
+McConnell didn't mysteriously increase his net worth by $2.4 million every year over the course of a decade while serving in the Senate.

 In late February 2019, a misleading meme was circulated on Facebook that led viewers to ask whether U.S. Senate Majority Leader Mitch McConnell of Kentucky had mysteriously amassed vast wealth in yearly increments to the tune of $2.4 million while in office:

 As Senate Majority Leader, McConnell received an annual salary of $193,400, but the Kentucky Republican reported an influx of family wealth between $5 million and $25 million in 2008, according to his financial disclosures.
 That influx was the result of an inheritance his wife received upon the death of her mother, and that information has been part of public discourse since 2014, when it became campaign fodder for McConnell’s Democratic opponent, Allison Lundergan Grimes: